 Additionally, there’s a host of cold and cough meds with night-time formulas.

 Manufacturers create these drugs with a combination of two medications: antihistamine and acetaminophen.
 The latter aids in reducing mild-to-moderate pain, such as flu, cold, and aches due to muscle strain, backache, headache, and fever.

 Some of these drugs’ side effects include the following:

 Try to avoid these popular drugs when possible.

 3. Overactive Bladder Medications

-If possible, avoid bladder relaxants such as oxybutynin and tolterodine.
+Unless necessary, avoid bladder relaxants such as oxybutynin and tolterodine.
 Their anticholinergic activity involves easing symptoms of bladder spasm or an overactive bladder.

-Oxybutynin, for example, has some common side effects::
+Oxybutynin, for example, has some common side effects:

 - Trouble sleeping